tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 In Bitcoin, approximately 50 million Unspent Transaction Outputs (UTXO) from approximately 22 million transactions would result in roughly 160GB of range proof data using the current systems, when using 52-bits to represent any value from 1 satoshi up to 21 million bitcoins.
 Aggregated Bulletproofs would reduce that data set to less than 17GB. [[1]]

-In Mimblewimble the block chain grows with the size of the UTXO set.
+In Mimblewimble the blockchain grows with the size of the UTXO set.
 Using Bulletproofs as a drop-in replacement for range proofs in confidential transactions, the size would only grow with the number of transactions that have unspent outputs, thus much smaller than the size of the UTXO set. [[1]]